 Punitive damages are allowed in Pennsylvania head-on collision cases where the party that is at fault acted in a manner that is considered outrageous, malicious, willful, oppressive, or in reckless disregard for the safety of others.
 Intoxication, distraction, and extreme fatigue could be grounds for punitive damages in a head-on collision case.

-The aftermath of a head-on collision can be challenging, emotionally, physically, and financially.
+The aftermath of a head-on collision can be challenging—emotionally, physically, and financially.
 If you have been seriously hurt, consider retaining an experienced Western PA head-on collision lawyer for help.
-A lawyer could collect evidence and make sure that any evidence that is collected is presented to the insurance company in a manner that supports the case.
-Reach out to an attorney today to schedule a consultation.
+A dedicated legal professional could collect evidence and make sure that any evidence that is collected is presented to the insurance company in a manner that supports the case.
+Contact us today to for a no-cost consultation with an attorney.